LLoadout/microsoftgraph/README.md

 please provide this variable with your accessData as value when logging in.
 For example:  On login, you get your accesData from the database and store it into the session variable `microsoftgraph-access-data`.

+After the callback, the package will redirect you to the url you specified in the `MS_REDIRECT_AFTER_CALLBACK_URL` variable.
+If this variable is not set, the package will redirect to the root of your application.

 ## Mail usage